264 Greene Street (map), 7:00 pm

 NYU offers a support group for caregivers of people with Alzheimer’s disease and related dementias.
 Facilitated by an Alzheimer’s Association trained group leader, the group will provide a consistent and caring place to discuss the challenges of care giving, share feelings and concerns, and find emotional support.
 Group members may also exchange information and educate themselves about dementia.
 The group meets weekly on the Washington Square campus from 12:30 to 1:30 pm, and is limited in size to help ensure full participation by all group members.
 If you have questions and/or are interested in becoming a member, please send an email for consideration and prescreening.

-The Naughty Knitters is the Administrative Management Council's volunteer knitting and crocheting group.
-The Knitters meet twice each month to create scarves, hats, and baby blankets for Visiting Neighbors, Care for the Homeless, the USO, and other area charities.
-All yarn and tools for the projects are supplied.
-This ten-year-old collaborative program has been a great success, creating over 3,000 handmade items for charity and bringing together administrators from all over NYU to participate in this campus-wide effort.
-E-mail Jennie Tichenor if you wish to get involved.
+The Naughty Knitters is the Administrative Management Council's volunteer knitting and crocheting group at NYU.
+The Knitters meet twice monthly to create scarves, hats, and baby blankets for Visiting Neighbors, Care for the Homeless, the USO, and other area charities.
+Please send an email to participate in this campus-wide effort.

 As a valued member of the NYU community, you can take advantage of special discounts across a range of products and services.
 To access the list of cost saving discounts, which include mobile phones, car rentals, computers, entertainment and recreation events, and health and stress reduction services, visit Employee Discounts.